 Our research showed that using a provocative message in renewal situation makes customers 10 percent more likely to switch or shop around for other alternatives.
 In other words, using that disruptive message framework at renewal time makes your customer success team’s job 10 percent harder!
 On the other hand, giving them the right message framework for a renewal conversation would sure make that job easier.
 We call that framework the “Why Stay” story.

 Cracking the Code for Communicating Price Increases

 Your sales team strives to negotiate the best price they can when a new customer comes on board.
 But make no mistake: Those new customer acquisitions can eat into your profitability, particularly when you factor in the discounting that might’ve happened during the deal, not to mention the costs that often arise from over-servicing new accounts in the early days.
 As a result, many customer success and account teams need to make up some profit margin that may have leaked out during the sales process.
 One way to do that is by increasing the price at renewal time.

 But how is your customer success team communicating a price increase?
 At what stage of the relationship are they bringing it up?
 And how confident do they feel in handling this notoriously delicate conversation?

-It’s no wonder that another Corporate Visions survey showed that only eight percent of companies are “very confident” in their price increase requests, and that four out of five companies want more structure around price increase messaging.
-That structure should come from an effective message framework, with an anchoring strategy for price increase conversations that’s tested and proven to yield the most favorable results.
+It’s no wonder that another Corporate Visions survey showed that only eight percent of companies are “very confident” in their price increase requests and that four out of five companies want more structure around price increase messaging.
+That structure should come from an effective message framework, with an anchoring strategy for price increase conversations that are tested and proven to yield the most favorable results.
 That’s what we call the “Why Pay” message.